Vyridian/vxlisp/Readme.md

 1. vxlisp is easy to learn with simple, concise, consistent, readable syntax.
 It seeks to make programming more modular and reliable by standardizing like Lego pieces.
 If focuses on making the most common programming cases easier.

 2. vxlisp is easy to setup.
 Unzip the folder, write some code, run the executable file, and you are up and running with JavaScript.
 The built-in webserver even serves up your code and testscripts.
+Other languages require their respective compilers an projects to be installed as well.

-3. vxlisp is a full featured language including documentation, test cases, meta tags, type-safety, data structures, generic types, multiple-inheritance, asynchronous/futures, memory management, state management, and a read-execute-print-loop.
+3. vxlisp is a full featured language including documentation, test cases, meta tags, type-safety, data structures, generic types, multiple-inheritance, asynchronous/futures, memory management, state management, debugging tools, and a read-execute-print-loop.
 All of these should be noticably easier to code in vxlisp than their original languages.

 4. vxlisp is a simple data structure similar to JSON, but it is simpler and more consistent while also being able to describe complex objects and functions.